crystlfng/cs100-final-project/README.md

 * Input: user input and imported quizzes (.txt files)
 * Output: exported quizzes, quiz to be displayed, display user score depending on correct answers.

+# Design Patterns

+**Composite**\
+Quiz is a compostie of MCQs, FRQs, and TFs.
+**Decorator**\
+Allows for questions to be decorated with numbers, and quizzes to be decorated with headings.
+**Factory**\
+Helps construct Quiz by parsing through information the user provides.

 # Class Diagram UML